jsenv/core/readme.md

 ```

 `@jsenv/core` is tested on Mac, Windows, Linux on Node.js 13.7.0 and 12.8.0.
 Other operating systems and Node.js versions are not tested.

-# API

-`@jsenv/core` exports functions needed during the life of a typical JavaScript project.

-[Testing](./docs/testing/readme.md): execute many JavaScript files in parallel in browsers and/or Node.js.

-[Exploring](./docs/exploring/readme.md): starts a server listing files that will be executed as you visit them with a browser.

-[Executing](./docs/executing/readme.md): execute one JavaScript file in a browser or Node.js.

-[Bundling](./docs/bundling/readme.md): generate bundles compatible with browsers and Node.js.

 # Configuration